For you sister,

 I’d go to my room at only age seven and dance to the same beat until age eleven.

-It was fun, with headphones off, learn to really enjoy “OUT LOUD.”
+It was fun, when we took the headphones off, learn to really enjoy “OUT LOUD.”

 We found comfort in the vibes,